DavinciiG/CleanningandGettingData/CodeBook.md

 The original dataset is obtained from the UCI Machine Learning repository from the project named the "Human Activity Recognition Using Smartphones Data Set".
 The full deszcription is made avaiable here:
 <http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones>
-The data set is Dowload from:
+The data set is Download from:
 <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip>

 Method and funtioning of the script